 Ultimately, he says, “The office will have to evolve in a way where you’ll have to give somebody a reason to come back to the office.”

 Want to hear Net Health CIO Jason James’ full episode?
-Listen to the Network Disrupted podcast here:
+Listen to it on the Network Disrupted podcast below.

 This agreement to invest in BlueCat is a significant milestone for the company and for BlueCat’s customers, employees, and stakeholders.